Free Shipping (Canada/USA)

 How do you know if the probe is in the right place?

 The probe should be inserted until a slight resistance is felt, which is when the probe just reaches the cervix.
-This is approximately 3/5ths of the probe’s length.
-(3 inches in the bitch and 2 inches out showing).
-At this position the probe tip is positioned within the area containing the maximum amount of mucus to thus obtain accurate and consistent readings.
+At this position, the probe tip is positioned within the area containing the maximum amount of mucus to thus obtain accurate and consistent readings.
 This position is adjusted slightly relative to the size of the bitch.
 Also, some bitches can be very dilated early in the cycle with little or no resistance being felt.
-However, the 3/5ths positioning still applies.
+Larger breeds will likely require the entire length of the probe inserted, whereas toy breeds will likely require less.
+If you have experience performing an AI, keep in mind the length of the tube inserted to reach the cervix or alternatively, consider the length of the male penis for the breed, that is a good indication of how far the probe should be inserted.

 Mimic the angle of entry of the stud dog as he enters from underneath at approximately 45 degrees and then ‘levels off’.
 Remember that the vaginal passage has a kink in its shape.
 (Thus you need to enter at approximately 45 degrees and then level off as well).
 Sometimes early in the season, a few bitches may be somewhat dry.
 Moisten the probe with water, part the lips of the vulva and gently push the probe into the vulva.
 If the bitch constricts, hold the unit in place and do not push anymore until she relaxes, at which time you can resume gentle pressure, and the probe will slip into the passage easily.
 Do not use a lubricant such as KY jelly or Vaseline as they will adversely affect the readings obtained!